taroon23/product-funnel-growth-analysis/README.md

 ## Project Overview

 This project analyzes conversion funnel data from a **public E-commerce dataset (Kaggle)** to identify growth bottlenecks and quantify revenue opportunities.
 Using **90,400 user journeys from Q1 2015**, I conducted an end-to-end funnel diagnostic spanning user behavior, device performance, cohort trends, and statistical validation.

 The analysis culminates in **prioritized product recommendations and experiment designs** with clearly quantified ROI.

 **Key Outcome:**
-Fixing high-friction checkout behavior—especially on Desktop—represents a **$500K+ annual revenue opportunity**, with individual experiments projected to unlock **$100K–$180K+** in incremental revenue.
+Fixing high-friction checkout behavior especially on Desktop represents a **$500K+ annual revenue opportunity**, with individual experiments projected to unlock **$100K-$180K+** in incremental revenue.

 ---